Understanding Carbon Credits

 Poor

 It is not easy to combine these different effects.
 Some influences are regional and only last for a few weeks.
 Others are global and last for centuries.
-Cloud formation, which is poorly understood but may have a large impact, is particularly difficult to quantify.
+Cloud formation (e.g., cirrus and contrail), which is poorly understood but may have a large impact, is particularly difficult to quantify.
 In addition, short-lived, regional effects can have enhanced impacts.

 The total climate effects of flying are estimated to be 2 to 3 times larger than CO2 emissions alone (EU Commission 2019, UBA 2019).
-How the effects are weighted and which time horizon is used influences the results considerably.
-This explains the wide range of results when assessing the overall climate impact of aviation and when using air travel calculators.
+These estimates can vary broadly based upon how the effects are weighted, and the time horizon applied.
+This explains the wide range of results when assessing the overall climate impact of aviation and when using air travel calculators created by different organizations.

 Our recommendation: